 A4.6.1 Passengers with wheelchairs have the choice to travel in a normal saloon, estate or multi-passenger vehicles or a specially adapted wheelchair accessible vehicle.
-Drivers of non-wheelchair accessible vehicles must carry a passenger with a wheelchair unless the vehicle is unable to accommodate the wheelchair within the luggage compartment.
+Drivers of non-wheelchair accessible vehicles must carry a passenger with a wheelchair unless the vehicle is unable to accommodate the wheelchair within the luggage compartment and must not charge any additional fare.